gabenotgave/COVIDShotCount/README.md

 - Develop a publically-accessible and intuitive website that will publicize exclusive vaccination data (that this Application aggregates) in a variety of different forms
 - Expand automated publishing to Facebook and Instagram
-- Further contribute to the abundence of public data available to researchers
+- Further contribute to the abundance of public data available to researchers

 # Technologies
 This project could not have been completed without the work of the many others who have contributed to the technologies the Application utilizes, including: